Monster trade: Dodgers get Scherzer, Turner from Nationals

 Scherzer got a no-decision when he started Game 7 of the title-clincher in Houston.
 He is 7-5 with a 3.38 ERA in postseason play.

-Turner is a force all over the field, batting .322 with 18 home runs and 49 RBs, along with 21 stolen bases.
+While the Nationals were expected to deal Scherzer, Turner was more of a surprise.
+He’s a force all over the field, batting .322 with 18 home runs and 49 RBIs, along with 21 stolen bases.

+“We maximized Trea’s value because of where we’re at as a franchise,” Rizzo said.
+“Trea Turner with two playoff runs in him in one and a half years is way more valuable than a Trea Turner that has one year before free agency.
+That was the biggest reason that went into the decision-making process.

+“The Dodgers specifically were very intrigued with having him for more than a rental player.”

 Turner is currently out of action after testing positive for COVID-19.
 He singled and scored in the first inning at Philadelphia on Tuesday night, then was pulled from the game.

-He is earning $13 million this season, is eligible for arbitration next winter and can become a free agent after the 2022 World Series.

-Corey Seager was the Series MVP last year as the Dodgers shortstop.
-He suffered a broken right hand when he was hit by a pitch on May 15 and has been on the injured list since then.
+Corey Seager was the World Series MVP last year as the Dodgers shortstop.
+He was activiated from the injured list on Friday after missing more than two months with a broken right hand after getting hit by a pitch on May 15.

-Seager has been at the Dodgers’ spring complex getting back in game shape, and there was talk he could rejoin the club this weekend.

 Scherzer could take the spot in the Los Angeles rotation that Trevor Bauer held.
 MLB and the players’ union put Bauer on administrative leave on July 2 under the sport’s joint domestic violence, sexual assault and child abuse policy.